Nidhogg 2

-Nidhogg 2 is a fighting game and sequel to Nidhogg by indie developer Messhof.
-It was released for Microsoft Windows, macOS and PlayStation 4 in 2017.
-An Xbox One version was released in July 2018 and the Nintendo Switch version was released in November 2018.
+Nidhogg 2 is a 2017 fighting game developed and published by Messhof.
+It is the sequel to Nidhogg (2014), and was released for Microsoft Windows, macOS and PlayStation 4 in 2017, Xbox One in July 2018, and Nintendo Switch in November 2018.
+It expands on the original duelling gameplay introduced in its predecessor and features new weapons, actions and characters.
 The game received generally positive reviews from critics upon release.

 Gameplay

 Nidhogg 2 is a fighting game in which two players duel against each other.
 The player has to reach the end of their opponent's side first to win.
 Players have a variety of moves, including sliding and leaping.
 They can deflect their opponents' attacks.
 Weapons, such as daggers, throwing knives and bows, as well as a character creator, are introduced.